bensutherland/amplitools/20_docs/README_mhap.md

 Obtain the regions file and reference genome sourced from [amplitargets](https://github.com/bensutherland/amplitargets), and put in `00_archive`.

-Extract the amplicon sequence only, as demonstrated for Pacific oyster:
+Extract the amplicon sequence only and index, as demonstrated for Pacific oyster:
 ```
 # Decompress the fasta
 gunzip 00_archive/GCA_000297895.1_oyster_v9_genomic.fna.gz